Polish Barszcz Wigilijny

 - dark rye bread or baguette

-- In a GLASS, pour liquid from the beetroots jar.
+- In a BOWL, strain the liquid from the beetroot jar.
 Set aside for later.

 - In a large POT, bring broth to a boil.